slhck/ffmpeg-normalize/README.md

 ## Requirements

-You need Python 3.8 or higher.
+You need Python 3.8 or higher, and ffmpeg.

 ### ffmpeg